lubuntu-team/manual/source/4/4.2/muon.rst

 On the bottom of muon package manager there is a toolbar that states how many packages are available, installed, and upgradeable.

+To view and configure your shortcuts :menuselection:`Settings --> Configure Shortcuts` and a window to open shortcuts will appear.
+The column for :guilabel:`Action` says what the keyboard shortcut will do.
+The column  :guilabel:`shortcut` will let you have a shortcut to apply changes.
+To add shortcut to something that does not have it press the small faint :menuselection:`-->` will bring a drop down menu and presss the button next to the word :guilabel:`Custom` and input :kbd:`Your shortcut here`.

 Screenshot
 ----------
 .. image:: muon.png